Here’s Why Tipping is Down, Gambling’s Up and People Are Acting Like Jerks

-It’s easy to blame social media on these distressing changes in our culture, but social media isn’t some thing, some magical robot, it’s all of us.
+It’s easy to blame social media for these distressing changes in our culture, but social media isn’t some thing, some magical robot, it’s all of us.

 Social media is a reflection of what we’re going through.
 The way people communicate online is just a bolder version (especially on platforms like Twitter where anonymity is allowed) of real life.

 Civility is a social contract, and it’s falling apart.

 There are a lot of contributing factors, including leaders whose crass and childish behavior fans the flames, but ultimately, it’s a fear of death and looming disaster at the core of what we’re seeing in Las Vegas and across the country.

 Kindness and generosity are losing.
 Selfishness, invalidation and jackassery are winning.